kickingvegas/YmsCoreBluetooth/docs/index.md

 ## Writing your own Bluetooth LE service with YmsCoreBluetooth

-Learn how to write your own Bluetooth LE service by reading the example of how its done for the TI SensorTag in the Tutorial.
+Learn how to write your own Bluetooth LE service by reading the example of how its done for the TI SensorTag in the [Tutorial](docs/tutorial/Tutorial.html).

 ## Questions

 While quite functional, YmsCoreBluetooth is still very much in an early state and there's always room for improvement.
 Please submit any questions or [issues to the GitHub project for YmsCoreBluetooth](https://github.com/kickingvegas/YmsCoreBluetooth/issues?labels=&milestone=&page=1&state=open).

+## Notes

+Code tested on:

+* iPhone 4S, iOS 6.1.3
+* TI SensorTag firmware 1.2, 1.3.
+* iMac 27 Mid-2010, OS X 10.8.3

+## Known Issues
+* No support is offered for the iOS simulator due to the instability of the CoreBluetooth implementation on it.
+Use this code only on iOS hardware that supports CoreBluetooth.
+Given that Apple does not provide technical support for CoreBluetooth behavior on the iOS simulator [TN2295](http://developer.apple.com/library/ios/#technotes/tn2295/_index.html), I feel this is a reasonable position to take.
+Hopefully in time the iOS simulator will exhibit better CoreBluetooth fidelity.